Thorn and Bloom: All About Growing Roses

 Place the roots in the hole and backfill with soil, don’t bury the plant crown.

 Mulch with wood chips if you have some handy.

 Caring for Roses

 Water your roses deeply and approximately weekly in the summer, more when there is a heatwave, and less when there is fog or rain.

-Fertilize your roses at least once a year, at the beginning of spring with an all purpose balanced granular fertilizer, preferably organic.
+Fertilize your roses at least once a year, at the beginning of spring with an all purpose balanced granular fertilizer.
 That’s the minimum.
 I also foliar feed my roses once or twice a month during their blooming and growing season with a seaweed and kelp liquid fertilizer.

 Remove all spent blossoms as soon as possible. the general rule of thumb is to cut back to the first branch with 5 leaves.
 This helps keep rot and fungal disease out of the plants and encourages repeat blooming.

 Prune Light and Prune Hard